itmLABS/exceptiontrap-php/README.md

 #### 1. Install

-Download the class from here and copy it to your desired library folder (i.e. `/libraries/Exceptiontrap/`)
+Download the class from here and copy it to your desired library folder (i.e. `/libraries/Exceptiontrap/`).

 #### 2. Configure

-Now insert the following lines into your applications codebase
+Now insert the following lines into your applications codebase.

     require_once 'Exceptiontrap/Exceptiontrap.php';
     Exceptiontrap::setup('YOUR_API_KEY', false, 'YOUR_APPLICATION_ENV');